 Many Enlightenment writers and thinkers had backgrounds in the sciences and associated scientific advancement with the overthrow of religion and traditional authority in favor of the development of free speech and thought.
-Broadly speaking, Enlightenment science greatly valued empiricism and rational thought and was embedded with the Enlightenment ideal of advancement and progress.
-However, as with most Enlightenment views, the benefits of science were not seen universally.
+Broadly speaking, Enlightenment greatly valued empiricism and rational thought and was embedded with the luminous ideas of advancement and progress.
+However, as with most Enlightenment views, the advantages of science were not seen universally.

 The increased consumption of reading materials of all sorts was one of the key features of the “social” Enlightenment.
 The Industrial Revolution allowed consumer goods to be produced in greater quantities at lower prices, encouraging the spread of books, pamphlets, newspapers, and journals.
 Cave’s innovation was to create a monthly digest of news and commentary on any topic the educated public might be interested in, from commodity prices to Latin poetry.

-The ideas of the Enlightenment played a major role in inspiring the French Revolution, which began in 1789 and emphasized the rights of common men as opposed to the exclusive rights of the elites.
+The Enlightenment mainly inspired the French Revolution in 1789, emphasizing the contrast between the ordinary people and the exclusive rights of elites.
 However, historians of race, gender, and class note that Enlightenment ideals were not originally envisioned as universal in the today’s sense of the word.
-Although they did eventually inspire the struggles for rights of people of color, women, or the working masses, most Enlightenment thinkers did not advocate equality for all, regardless of race, gender, or class, but rather insisted that rights and freedoms were not hereditary (the heredity of power and rights was a common pre-Enlightenment assumption).
-This perspective directly attacked the traditionally exclusive position of the European aristocracy but was still largely focused on expanding the rights of white males of a particular social standing.Follow us on Social Media
+Although Enlightenment gradually inspired and spurred the struggles for rights of people of color, women, or the working masses, most Enlightenment thinkers did not prosecute equality for all, regardless of race, gender, or class, but rather insisted that rights and independence were not hereditary (the heredity of power and rights was a common pre-Enlightenment assumption).
+This aspect directly criticized the traditional exclusive status of the European aristocracy but still largely focused on expanding the rights of white men with a specific social status.Follow us on Social Media